Dominic-Mayers/undo-manager-jit-tail/README.md

 checkpoint is also the outgoing-backward command, that is, the undo command, of the checkpoint being created.

-If the current checkpoint must be normalized, the raw checkpoint at the current history index is not the valid semantic checkpoint relative to the checkpoint being created.
-You do not need to handle that manually: it is already taken into account by getIncomingForwardCommand(), getOutgoingBackwardCommand(), and the other semantic getters.
+When you create a checkpoint at tail, that tail might be removed and the index decremented.
+In that case. the tail checkpoint is not the valid semantic checkpoint relative to the new checkpoint being created.
+You do not need to handle that
+manually: it is already taken into account by getIncomingForwardCommand(), getOutgoingBackwardCommand() and the other semantic getters.

 ---